corrode/corrode.github.io/content/blog/memory-safety/index.md

   },
   {
     "q": "Can I migrate from C or C++ to Rust incrementally?", "a": "Yes.
-Rust's Foreign Function Interface (FFI) allows you to call Rust from C/C++ and vice versa.
-This means you can migrate one module or component at a time without rewriting your entire codebase.
+Rust's Foreign Function Interface (FFI) lets you call Rust from C/C++ and vice versa.
+You can migrate one module or component at a time without rewriting your entire codebase.
 Most successful Rust adoptions start with a high-risk, network-facing component and expand from there.
-DARPA's TRACTOR program is even funding research into automated C-to-Rust translation, which signals the strategic importance of this migration path."
+DARPA's TRACTOR program is even funding research into automated C-to-Rust translation, a sign of how seriously this migration path is being taken."
   },
   {
     "q": "What does a Rust consultant actually do?",